Solved: The Disk Is Write Protected in Windows 10

 5. Type attributes disk clear readonly to change the disk’s properties so that it is no longer read-only and press Enter.

 6. Type exit and press Enter twice to exit Diskpart and Command Prompt continuously.
+Re-plug your USB flash drive to check if the write protection error is solved.

 1. Press Windows Key + R to open the Run dialogue.
 Type regedit and press Enter or click “OK” to open the Registry Editor.